epiverse-trace/tutorials/instructors/files/01-practical-tutors.md

   manual running `?cleanepi::timespan()` in the console.
 - Paste the outputs.
 Reply to questions.

+**Questions:**

+Within your room, Write your answers to these questions:

+- Diagnose the raw data.
+What data cleaning operations need to be performed on the dataset?
+Write all of them before writing the code.
+- What time unit best describes the time span to calculate?
+- Print the report: What features do you find useful to communicate with a decision-maker?
+- Compare: What differences do you identify from other room outputs? (if available)

 ### Inputs

 | Room | Data | Link | Calculate time span | Categorize time span |